 - Assembly Rooms (entrance included)

-- Fashion Museum (entrance and exclusive tour of the collection included)
+- Fashion Museum (entrance to view the collection included)

 - The Circus

 - No. 25 Gay Street (Jane stayed here)

 - No. 13 Queens Square (Jane’s brother, Edward’s house)

 - Afternoon Tea at the Francis Hotel (included)

 - Great Pulteney Street

 - The Holburne Museum - an accompanied visit